britishredcrosssociety/mapping-services-crisis-response/README.md

 * Emergency app
 * Local council
 * Local Resilience Forum

-* Prepare for a heatwave
+### Prepare for a heatwave

 Tasks involved:

-We don't know yet
+1. We don't know yet

 Who's involved:

-Emergency app
+* Emergency app
-Local council
+* Local council
-Local Resilience Forum
+* Local Resilience Forum
-Risk registers
+* Risk registers
-Water companies
+* Water companies

-Learn to run an emergency centre
+### Learn to run an emergency centre

 Tasks involved:

-Choose a space to use
+1. Choose a space to use
-Assess people's needs
+1. Assess people's needs
-Set the space for people to use
+1. Set the space for people to use
-Register people
+1. Register people
-Direct people to other services
+1. Direct people to other services
-Speak with distressed people
+1. Speak with distressed people
-Work with building owners
+1. Work with building owners
-Deal with the media
+1. Deal with the media
-Deal with local people wanting to help
+1. Deal with local people wanting to help
-Deal with donations
+1. Deal with donations

-Who's involved
+Who's involved:

-Red Cross training
+* Red Cross training
-Council training exercise
+* Council training exercise
-ER volunteer training
+* ER volunteer training
-Emergency practice exercises
+* Emergency practice exercises

 Emergency starts...

 ## Phase 2 - hours